php-pds/skeleton/README.md

 ### public/

-If the package provides a directory for web server files, it MUST be named `public/`.
+If the package provides a root-level directory for web server files, it MUST be named `public/`.

 This publication does not otherwise define the structure and contents of the